piglovesyou/graphql-let/README.md

 # /app/custom/path/src/schema.graphqls.d.ts
 ```

+Because graphql-let generates necessary type declarations for the source, you
-You may want to run it every time calling `tsc`.
-Please check your
+may want them every time before calling `tsc`.
+Please check your `package.json`
-`package.json` and modify like this.
+and modify it like this.

 ```diff
    "scripts": {